komem3/gonm/README.md

 err := gm.Get(user)
 ```

-## ProjectID

-Gonm auto set projectID if the project ID is set in the environment variable DATASTORE_PROJECT_ID.
-Use SetProjectID if you want to specify it explicitly in your code.

 ## Properties

 A key consists of an optional parent key, and parent key generate Parent of structure property.